All you need to know - homedialysis.org.au

 REGISTER TO POST>

-Home Dialysis Connect is your forum, where you can share your Home Dialysis experiences, seek support and highlight achievement and successes.
-Comments could include holidays on dialysis, training, making home dialysis easier, finance support, lifestyle, exercise or nutrition on home dialysis.
-(Home Dialysis site - click button above).
+Home Dialysis Connect is your forum, where you can share Home Dialysis experiences, seek support and highlight achievement and success.
+Comments could include holidays on dialysis, training, making home dialysis easier, finance support, lifestyle, exercise or nutrition on home dialysis. (click button above)

 When kidneys fail and the decision is made to start dialysis there are many questions to be answered.